-Categories of market risk Definition Foreign exchange risk The risk of an asset or liability's value cha Interest rate risk The risk of loss of current and future earr and liabilities from changes in interest ra Equity risk The risk of loss of current and future earr instruments from adverse movements in Credit spread risk Credit spread is the difference in yield du earnings and unfavourable movement in by capital market sentiment or factors af to an individual issuer.
+Categories of market risk Definition Foreign exchange risk The risk of an asset or liability's value changing unfavourably due to changes in currency exchange rates.
+Interest rate risk The risk of loss of current and future earnings and unfavourable movements in the value of interest-bearing assets and liabilities from changes in interest rates.
+Equity risk The risk of loss of current and future earnings and unfavourable movement in the value of investment in equity instruments from adverse movements in equity prices.
+Credit spread risk Credit spread is the difference in yield due to difference in credit quality.
+This is the risk of loss of current and future earnings and unfavourable movement in the value of investments from changes in the credit spread as determined by capital market sentiment or factors affecting all issuers in the market and not necessarily due to factors specific to an individual issuer.